w-delali/alx-system_engineering-devops/0x00-shell_basics/README.md

 - change directory to home directory

 ### 3-listfiles
 - list files in dir in long format

+### 4-listmorefiles
+- list all hidden files